UD-CISC374/educational-game-design-document-team-20-will-cantera-ben-testani/egdd.md

 # Game Name
+Time Commander

 ## Elevator Pitch
+Time Commander is a strategy based tower defense game where you pool your resources to defend the crystal holding together time and space through active problem solving involving clocks of various formats, timezones, and a whole lot of time goblins seeking the end of the world.

 *A one sentence pitch for your game.
 Pretend that your were pitching your game to a executive going to the elevator.
 You have less than 60 Seconds.
 Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*

 ## Influences (Brief)

-- *Influence #1*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
-- *Influence #2*:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+- Bloons Tower Defense Series
+  - Medium: Game, originally browser based, now on mobile and many other platforms
+  - Explanation: The main reason this is an influence is because it is a tower defense game, Time Commander is a tower defense game of a similar style and owes some inspiration to arguably one of the most successful tower defense games of our time.

-- *Influence #3*:
+- Dungeon Defenders:
+  - Medium: Game, available on a variety of consoles
+  - Explanation: Dungeon Defenders is another tower defense game but one in which the player is much more involved in the experience.
+This is an influence because Time Commander will be more than setting up a defense and idling, the player is engaged at all times.

+- The Lady of the Lake:
-  - Medium: *(Television, Games, Literature, Movies, etc.)*
+  - Medium: Book
-  - Explanation: *In one paragraph or less, explain why this is an influence.*
+  - Explanation: This is the last book in the Witcher series by: Andrzej Sapkowski.
+The main character Cirilla, and her ability to jump to different timelines is intriguing, and Time Commanders will have the player traveling between past, present, and future.

 ## Core Gameplay Mechanics (Brief)